kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-02-jetstream-troubleshooting.md

         ```bash
         kubectl -n kyma-system port-forward svc/monitoring-grafana 8081:80
         ```
     2. On `localhost:8081` search for `NATS JetStream` dashboard.
 You can find the stream and consumer metrics as well as the storage and memory consumption.
-You can correlate the consumer names to the exact kyma subscription and filter, as described in the previous step.